WYHxuebi/SITP/README.md

 \right)
 $$

-This formulation provides a practical tool for analyzing semantic transmission over digital communication systems.
+This formulation provides a practical analytical tool for evaluating the reliability of SITP-based semantic transmission under different channel conditions.

 ### 4.3 Cross-Image Feature Interleaving